 In October of 2013, I took a bus load of city folk out to Highwood Crossing Farm to meet the Marshall’s as part of a pre-Thanksgiving shop-at-the-source farm tour.
 Those farm tours were called Foodie Tootles and I led three of them in 2013 as part of Calgary’s City Palate magazine’s 20 events to celebrate their 20th anniversary.

-When I asked the Marshall’s to participate back in January of this year, we had hoped to be in High River showing off the new facililty but since that was not possible, the Marshall’s opened their home and invited us all in.
+When I asked the Marshall’s to participate in January of that year, we had hoped to be in High River showing off the new facility.
+Since that was not possible, the Marshall’s opened their home and invited us all in.
 It’s a credit to their indomitable spirit that they did not just up and cancel.

-When you look at the colour of a canola field in summer with its bright mustard yellow flowers and you look at the thick mustard yellow oil that Marshall produces you instantly know that this is the product as nature intended it to be.
-The taste has become widely sought after by chef’s across Canada including the very famous Vikram Vij of Vij’s in Vancouver and chef Chris Aernie of The Rossmount Inn in my hometown of St. Andrews, New Brunswick are huge fans of Highwood Crossing Canola Oil.
+When you look at the colour of a canola field in summer with its bright mustard yellow flowers and you look at the thick mustard yellow oil that the Marshalls produce you instantly know that this is the product as nature intended it to be.
+The taste has become widely sought after by chef’s across Canada.
+Vikram Vij of Vij’s in Vancouver and chef Chris Aernie of The Rossmount Inn in my hometown of St. Andrews, New Brunswick are huge fans of Highwood Crossing Canola Oil.

-The group got a new appreciation for what it takes to grow grains in Alberta and we were able to shop for freshly milled organic flours, granola and those lovely flax and canola oils – cold off the press.
+My tour group got a new appreciation for what it takes to grow grains in Alberta and we were able to shop for freshly milled organic flours, granola and those lovely flax and canola oils – cold off the press.
 A full list of Highwood Crossing products can be found here.

 While Tony showed us around the processing facility, Penny took up her station at the baking island in her very modern but vintage-looking kitchen.
 She showed everyone her secret technique for forming the perfect dinner roll using her Highwood Crossing Oat Bun recipe.
 Penny is a home economist and has developed many recipes for the Highwood Crossing products.